The Best Things To Do Around Perth With The Kids This Easter School Holidays

 Nostalgia Box

 Nostalgia Box is the perfect spot to show your kids what gaming used to be about!
-Located in the middle of Northbridge, it’s home to over 100 video game consoles dating all the way back to the 1970s, providing incredibly detailed histories for all of them.
+Having relocated to West Perth from their OG Northbridge home, it’s home to over 100 video game consoles dating all the way back to the 1970s, providing incredibly detailed histories for all of them.
 Most importantly, there’s an interactive area where you can play a bunch of old games like Mario Kart, Space Invaders, Pong and more.
-It’s important to BOOK AHEAD, where you’ll find kids passes are only $12 (adults $17).
+It’s important to BOOK AHEAD, where you’ll find kids passes are only $13.20 (adults $18.70).

 Playground Playdates